 An Alternative Guide to UoB’s cultural venues and collections

-Students and staff can pick up a maps, which feature a beautifully illustrated campus map peppered with artistic responses to the University’s cultural venues and collections, from venues across campus (including Aston Webb Reception and the Guild).
+Distributed campus wide, they feature a beautifully illustrated campus map peppered with artistic responses to the University’s cultural venues and collections, from venues across campus (including Aston Webb Reception and the Guild).

 Sarah Taylor Silverwood